1alexc/code-review-team-b/comments.md

    - Try tackling this ticket again using `getElementsByTagName`.
 Remember to define a variable so you can call it when you log to the console.

 - **Ticket 1d & 1e**:
-    - Excellent use of querySelector and querySelectorAll.
+    - Excellent use of `querySelector` and `querySelectorAll`.
 Your code is clean and correctly identifies the target elements.
 Just ensure consistency in your variable naming conventions.
 Complete Ticket 1d before 1e, then you may see the for loop used wasn't necessary.

 ### **Ticket 2: Traversing the DOM**